 Focus groups we held with adult children solidified the reason behind starting a whole person primary care service, not just the traditional medically-focused practice.
 We learned people want better medication management and alternative options for their aging loved ones instead of quickly prescribing new medications that may not be necessary.
 They wanted more proactive care that gets to the root of the issue, not just reactive care that treats symptoms.
 And one of the biggest themes we heard, people want someone on their team to advocate for their loved one when they can’t be there along.
 They also want stronger communication with them and their loved ones’ healthcare providers to understand the big picture.

-“This feedback falls in line with what we know to be true,” said Joel Theisen, RN, CEO of Lifesprk.
+“This feedback falls in line with what we know to be true,” says Joel Theisen, RN, CEO of Lifesprk.
 “People don’t want ‘care,’ they want independence and we have to help them achieve that instead of treating only symptoms and disease.”

 Imagine then if your Mom fell and you could still go on your trip confidently knowing your mom was in good hands and every detail was taken care of, how would that ease your mind and hers?
 And kept her living life exactly how she wanted, too?
 It’s what happened to Ruthie, one of our Lifesprk Health clients.